-Screen resolution is one of those IT terms that people use without necessarily knowing exactly what it means.
-We thought it was about time we explained what screen resolution is and why it matters
+Screen resolution is an IT terms that people use without necessarily knowing exactly what it means.
+So, what is screen resolution is and why does it matter?

 What is screen resolution?

-The image on your computer screen is built up from thousands or millions of pixels.
+The image on your computer screen is built up from hundreds of thousands – or even millions – of pixels.
 The screen creates the image you see by changing the colours of these tiny square elements.

-The screen resolution tells you how many pixels your screen can display horizontally and vertically.
-It's written in the form 1,920 x 1,080.
-In this example, the screen can show 1,920 pixels horizontally, and 1,080 vertically.
+The screen resolution is a measurement of how many pixels your screen can display horizontally and vertically.
+It's written in a standard way.
+In this example, a 1,920 x 1,080 screen displays 1,920 pixels horizontally, and 1,080 vertically.